aklivity/zillabase/README.md

 ### Building your first app

 Zillabase documentation is in the works.
-In the meantime the `examples` directory includes two sample Zillabase applications that can be used as scaffolding for your first application.
+In the meantime, the `examples` directory includes two sample Zillabase applications that can be used as scaffolding for your first application.

 1) [StreamPay](https://github.com/aklivity/zillabase/tree/develop/examples/streampay): A Venmo-like payment application with real-time AI-powered fraud detection